ThePorgs/Exegol-docs/source/getting-started/install.rst

 3. (Optional) Using Exegol auto-completion
 ------------------------------------------

-Exegol supports autocompletion in many shell environments but there is a configuration to add for this feature to work.
+Exegol supports auto-completion in many shell environments but there is a configuration to add for this feature to work.

 .. tip::